yajinz/ch10-dplyr/README.md

 * 2: manipulate fuel economy data w/dplyr

-* 3: use and compare dplyr with and w/o pipes
+* 3: use and compare dplyr with and w/o pipes using fueleconomy data